 Twizzle Designs will still use the fully compostable post packs from Hero Packaging for Express Post items and the Post Office will add an Express Post tape strip to the pack.
 Please dispose of the express post tape thoughtfully.

-Note: Although we won't be using Aust Post's plastic Express post satchels, it's handy to know that they can now be recycled through the RED recycling system (for soft plastics) next time you visit your local supermarket.
+Note: Although we won't be using Aust Post's plastic Express post satchels, it's handy to know that they can now be recycled through the RED recycling system (for soft plastics) at your local supermarket.